Pressure Sensitive Adhesives

-The adhesives themselves are made out of non-crosslinked rubber, styrene copolymers or acrylic.
-A rubber based adhesive, whether natural or synthetic, will be highly flexible and elastic.
+The adhesives themselves are made out of non-crosslinked rubber, styrene copolymers, or acrylic.
+A rubber-based adhesive, whether natural or synthetic, will be highly flexible and elastic.
 Styrene copolymer adhesives are commonly used to make hot melt adhesives while acrylic PSA is environmentally friendly and sets fast.
 Pressure sensitive adhesive products are designed with different bond styles and may be semi-permanent or repositionable.
-Permanent pressure sensitive adhesives are not actually permanent, but as close as the type of adhesive comes to it.
+Permanent pressure sensitive adhesives are not actually permanent but as close as the type of adhesive comes to it.
 Therefore, it must be carefully applied because once it has bonded to a surface, it cannot be removed easily.
 A permanent PSA will set and dry almost instantly.
 These products keep tactility for years and can last through many different conditions.
 They are mostly used for industrial applications.
 A non-permanent PSA is commonly found around the home or office.
-This type is usually coated to a material, and while still providing adequate tact, may be relocated if needed.
-Both types of pressure sensitive adhesives can peel off without damaging the surface or leaving a visible layer of glue, which is why the permanent version is not literally permanent.
+This type is usually coated to a material and, while still providing adequate tact, may be relocated if needed.
+Both types of pressure sensitive adhesives can peel off without damaging the surface or leaving a visible layer of glue, which is why the permanent version is not genuinely permanent.